-In contrast to Measures 1 - 24, Measures 25 - 27 focus on additional aspects of data quality to ensure data submitted is represented when returned.
+In contrast to Measures 1-24, Measures 25-27 focus on additional aspects of data quality to ensure data submitted are represented when returned.

-\ M25, M26, M27 denote the measure number reflected in the Data Quality: Incoming/Ongoing Measures section above.
+M25, M26, M27 denote the measure number reflected in the Data Quality: Incoming/Ongoing Measures section above.

-The following high-level observations related to the to the additional aspects where less than 80% met the measure provide additional context for reading and interpreting the aggregate results graph:
+The following high-level observations related to the additional aspects where less than 80% met the measure provide additional context for reading and interpreting the aggregate results graph:

-- Returns Key Information: IIS either failed to return either expiration date, partial dose information (or both). - Consolidated History: IIS failed to return to consolidated, updated immunization history.
+• Returns key information: IIS failed to return either expiration date, partial dose information, or both.